Determining Your Instagram Ad Cost Per Click & Is It Worth It?

-According to info provided by Selftstartr, Instagram ads have 58x the interaction rate of Facebook.
+According to the info provided by Selftstartr, Instagram ads have 58x the interaction rate of Facebook.
 People are more likely to see you and want to interact with you.

-They may do so by liking, commenting, following, swiping up and clicking.
+They may do so by liking, commenting, following, swiping up, and clicking.
 All of these benefit your brand by getting people interested and invested.

 Because the interaction rates are stronger on Instagram, you will pay more per click than you will on Facebook.